-Atul Butte, MD, PhD is an Associate Professor of Pediatrics and Genetics, and by courtesy, Medicine, Pathology, and Computer Science, and is Chief of the Division of Systems Medicine at Stanford University and Lucile Packard Children’s Hospital.
+Atul Butte, MD, PhD will lead the University of California at San Francisco Institute for Computational Health Sciences starting on April 1, 2015.
+In addition to his role at UCSF, Dr. Butte will become executive director of clinical informatics for UC Health Sciences and Services.
+Prior to his appointment to UCSF, Dr. Butte served as an Associate Professor of Pediatrics and Genetics, and by courtesy, Medicine, Pathology, and Computer Science, and was Chief of the Division of Systems Medicine at Stanford University and Lucile Packard Children’s Hospital.
 Dr. Butte trained in Computer Science at Brown University, worked as a software engineer at Apple and Microsoft, received his MD at Brown University, trained in Pediatrics and Pediatric Endocrinology at Children’s Hospital Boston, then received his PhD from Harvard Medical School and MIT.

 Dr. Butte has authored nearly 200 publications, with research repeatedly featured in Wired Magazine and in the New York Times Science Times and the International Herald Tribune (2008), Wall Street Journal (2010 -2012), San Jose Mercury News (2010), and the San Francisco Chronicle (2013).
 Dr. Butte is also the principal investigator of ImmPort, the archival and dissemination repository for clinical and molecular datasets funded by the National Institute of Allergy and Infectious Diseases.
 In 2013, Dr. Butte was recognized by the White House as an Open Science Champion of Change for promoting science through publicly available data.
 Other recent awards include the 2013 induction into the American Society for Clinical Investigation, the 2012 FierceBiotech IT “Top 10 Biotech Techies”, and the 2011 National Human Genome Research Institute Genomic Advance of the Month.
 Dr. Butte is also a founder of three investor-backed data-driven companies: Personalis, providing clinical interpretation of whole genome sequences, Carmenta, discovering diagnostics for pregnancy complications, and NuMedii, finding new uses for drugs through open molecular data.